dkkim93/CASL/README.md

-# Crossmodal Attentive Skill Learner (CASL)
+# CASL

-Hybrid CPU-GPU implementation based on https://github.com/NVlabs/GA3C/
+Hybrid CPU-GPU implementation of CASL based on https://github.com/NVlabs/GA3C/

 Codebase WIP and major updates tentative -- this message will disappear once all necessary files uploaded